fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 > Use _script_ to record what you do, save the file as script-answers/exercise12_11.txt

-If the application does not behave as expected, a direct access to the database may be beneficial in pinpointing problems.
+If the application does not behave as expected, direct access to the database may be beneficial in pinpointing problems.
 Let us try out how [redis-cli](https://redis.io/topics/rediscli) can be used to access the database.

 - Go to the Redis container with _docker exec_ and open the redis-cli.
 - Find the key you used with _[KEYS *](https://redis.io/commands/keys)_
-- Check the value of the key with command [GET](https://redis.io/commands/get)
+- Check the value of the key with the command [GET](https://redis.io/commands/get)
 - Set the value of the counter to 9001, find the right command from [here](https://redis.io/commands/)
 - Make sure that the new value works by refreshing the page http://localhost:3000/statistics
 - Create a new todo with Postman and ensure from redis-cli that the counter has increased accordingly
-- Delete the key from cli and ensure that counter works when new todos are added
+- Delete the key from the cli and ensure that the counter works when new todos are added

 </div>